Standard C++ Modules

 How to produce a BMI

-File name requirement
+File name requirements

-The file name of BMIs should end with .pcm.
-The file name of the BMI of a primary module interface unit should be module_name.pcm.
-The file name of BMIs of module partition unit should be module_name-partition_name.pcm.
+A BMI should use .pcm as a file extension.
+The file name of the BMI for a primary module interface unit should be module_name.pcm.
+The file name of a BMI for a module partition unit should be module_name-partition_name.pcm.

 // Hello.cpp